Michael0Mcc/natural-selection-simulation/readme.md

 # Natural Selection Simulation

 This project simulates natural-selection and genetic mutation through dots which travel around a canvas and eat food(smaller green dots).
+You can view a live demo of my project [here](https://michael0mcc.github.io/natural-selection-simulation/).
 It is heavily influenced by [Primer's youtube channel](https://www.youtube.com/channel/UCKzJFdi57J53Vr_BkTfN3uQ), I'd definitely recommend checking it out.

 ## Energy